Wyliemaster/gddocs/docs/endpoints/rewards/getGJSecretReward.md

 **secret** - Wmfd2893gb7

 **chk** - 5 random chars appended to the beginning of a random number [XOR](/topics/encryption/xor.md)'d and [URL-Safe Base64](/topics/encryption/base64.md) encoded.
-Currently the game accepts any string 6 characters or longer
+Currently the server accepts any string 6 characters or longer

 ### Optional Parameters